 The law doesn’t give a deadline for filing a motion to vacate under this law, but you shouldn’t wait.
 You need to bring it within a reasonable time.
 If you’ve received a Notice to Appear in immigration court or a deportation order, call Spolin Law, P.C.

 Based on New Evidence — Motion To Vacate Under PC 1473.7(a)(2)

 You can move to vacate based on new evidence of your innocence.
 New evidence could reveal many things, including:

 You must be out of custody, which includes probation and parole.
-There’s no time limit for filing this motion, but you should file as soon as possible.
+There’s no time limit for filing this motion, but you should file it as soon as possible.
 If something new comes up that proves your innocence, reach out to a criminal appeals attorney right away.